vstadnytskyi/caproto-sandbox/_static/example_simple_daq.rst

 The next level in the hierarchy is **device** level.
 The device code consists of one Device class.
 The purpose of the device class is to collect data on a clock and put it in a circular buffer which can be accessed later.
 The initialization of the device instance creates circular buffer where the data from the data acquisition unit will be stored.
 This example does not take advantage of the circular buffer explicitly, but it can be used to expand the example in future and add more fields like mean CPU usage, etc.

 The **server** code puts entire example on the network using caproto library.
-The server level data base (record) has six Process Variables(PVs):  TIME, CPU, MEMORY, BATTERY, dt, LIST
+The server level data base (record) has six Process Variables(PVs):  TIME, CPU, MEMORY, BATTERY, dt.

 - TIME - time of last read (UnixTime)